 Within our membership we have groups that gather separately and focus on special interests:

 Arts and Crafts group.
-We meet at 10 a.m. year-round on the third Monday of every month at the homes of various members to enjoy creating and crafting together.
+We meet at the homes of various members to enjoy creating and crafting together.
 We bring lunch, talk, work, and thoroughly enjoy ourselves.
-Once a year we have a craft show plus a competition, judged by outside craft experts, for the club members.
-Those who garner blue ribbons move on to the General Federation of Women’s Club’s District Four competition.
+We've had craft shows plus a competition, judged by outside craft experts, for the club members.
+Those who garner blue ribbons move on to the General Federation of Women’s Club’s District competition.
 There, over the years, we’re proud to say we’ve won more than our share of blues and reds!

 Literary group.
 We meet at 10:30 a.m.
 September through June on the third Wednesday of the month at an announced location to discuss the featured book chosen by the group.
 There are some great discussions!
 Recently, books we’ve read and discussed include “The Life of Pi," "Glass Castle," "Never Let Me Go," "Middlesex," and "River of Doubt."
 The Woodbury Library works to borrow the books for us from the Bibliomation system, so that we do not have to buy them.